RickSanj/McDonalds_assistant/README.md

 ```

-I would like one McChicken burger without Mayo, and Apple Juice
+I would like one McChicken burger without Mayo and Apple Juice

 The smallest you have